• Monkfish with Curried Puy Lentils Featured Image - Full Image

 Method

-Drain the lentils in a colander and spread them out on a tray to dry.
+Drain the cooked lentils well in a colander and, if time allows, spread them out on a tray to steam dry slightly while you prepare the base.

-While the lentils are cooking, prep the vegetables.
+While the lentils are cooking, prepare the vegetables.

-Add the curry paste and a little seasoning to the pan and cook for 2-3 minutes.
+3. Add your chosen curry paste and a little seasoning (salt and freshly ground black pepper) to the pan.

 • Step 5 : Serve